 * Students who are still finishing High School by the time of application must submit the Diploma that proves they finished High School (or legally equivalent document) until the end of the first month of classes of the Pre-University Semester.

-Once the participation in the programme is confirmed, students will be contacted by NOVA with instructions for paying the Semester´s fee and the following steps, including information about the start of classes, timetables, school calendar, etc.
+Once participation in the program is confirmed, students will be contacted by NOVA with instructions for paying the Semester´s fee and the following steps, including information about the start of classes, timetables, school calendar, etc.

 Photo: NOVA student participating in a Surf University Championship